diosvo/self-study/python/mini-social-app/mini-social-app.md

   1. [Relational Databases](## "MySQL, PostgreSQL, Oracle, SQL Server.") & [Structured Query Language](## "Language used to communicate with DBMS.") - Read [Postgres](postgres.md) for more details.

   2. [NoSQL](## "MongoDB, DynamoDB, Oracle, SQL Server.")

+#### ❓ What is Object Relational Mapper (ORM)

+- Layer of abstraction that sits between the database and us.
+- We can perform all database operations through traditional Python code.
+No more SQL!

 ## 📚 References